Pumpkin Shaped Rice Krispie Treats

 - Large saucepan

-- Silicone spoon or spatula
+- Silicone spatula

 - Parchment paper

-- Scissors or kitchen shears
+- Kitchen shears

 How to Make Pumpkin Rice Krispies

-- Begin by melting butter in a large non stick saucepan.
+Melt butter in a large non stick saucepan.
 Once melted, add the marshmallows and stir to combine.

-- When the marshmallows start to melt, add the orange food coloring until it reaches the shade of orange that you want.
+When the marshmallows start to melt, add the orange food coloring until it reaches the shade of orange that you want.

-- Keep stirring until the color is combined and all marshmallows are melted, you’ll want a smooth and creamy texture.
+Keep stirring until the color is combined and all marshmallows are melted, you’ll want a smooth and creamy texture.

-- Lay a sheet of parchment paper onto a clean surface, then coat your hands in non stick cooking spray or butter.
+Lay a sheet of parchment paper onto a clean surface, then coat your hands in non stick cooking spray or butter.
 Scoop large portions of the Rice Krispies mixture out of the pan and form into balls.

-- Press down on the top and bottom of each ball to form a pumpkin shape.
+Press down on the top and bottom of each ball to form a pumpkin shape.
 Then, use your finger to make a large enough dent for the pretzel rod.
-Set each of the pumpkin shaped rice krispie treats onto the sheet of parchment paper.
+Set each of the pumpkin shaped rice Krispie treats onto the sheet of parchment paper.

-- Take a pretzel rod and place a small piece into the middle of the top of the pumpkin and press down.
+Take a pretzel rod and place a small piece into the middle of the top of the pumpkin and press down.

-- Gently pull it off of the skewer and then stick the vine on one side of the pretzel stick stem and the leaf on the other side.
+Gently pull it off of the skewer and then stick the vine on one side of the pretzel stick stem and the leaf on the other side.

-- Repeat those processes for every pumpkin.
+Repeat those processes for every pumpkin.

-- Once all of your pumpkins are decorated and complete, serve immediately or wrap in a cute bag to hand out as gifts!
+Once all of your pumpkins are decorated and complete, serve immediately or wrap in a cute bag to hand out as gifts!

-Place any leftover rice krispie treats into an air tight container and store at room temperature for 2-3 days.
-To extend the life of these sweet treats, store in the refrigerator at room temperature for up to 5 days.
+Fridge: To extend the life of these sweet treats, store in the refrigerator at room temperature for up to 5 days.

-Pro Tips!
+Pro Tips

 - Make different sizes of pumpkins for a cute variety!
 Some large pumpkins, small pumpkins, and medium pumpkins all together will look like a fun little pumpkin patch.